JuliaReach/ReachabilityAnalysis.jl/docs/src/lib/algorithms/LGG09.md

 $\{d, \Phi^T d, (\Phi^T)^2 d, \ldots, (\Phi^T)^N d\}$.
 Implementation-wise, we update two sequences, one that accounts for the homogeneous term, and another sequence that accounts for the effect of the accumulated inputs.

+## Implementation details

+The reach-set representation used is a [TemplateReachSet](@ref), which stores the directions used (vector of vectors) and the support function evaluated at each direction (matrix, see below).
+The set representation, `set(R::TemplateReachSet)`, is either a polyhedron in constraint form (`HPolyhedron`), or a polytope (`HPolytope`) if the directions are bounding, i.e. the template directions define a bounded set.

+The computed support function values can accessed directly through the field `sf::SN` of each template reach-set.
+Here `sf` is an array view of type `::Matrix{N}(undef, length(dirs), NSTEPS)`: each row corresponds to one of the template directions and each column corresponds to a fixed iteration index $k \geq 0$.

+If you use directions from the canonical basis of $\mathbb{R}^n$, it is recommended to define `LazySets.Arrays.SingleEntryVector` or "one-hot" arrays as they are commonly called, because there are methods that dispatch on such type of arrays efficiently.

 ## Parallel formulation